rheaditi/cognizance/etc/Git.md

   _Solution_: Elegantly [Untrack Files In Git Repos Without Deleting Them](http://www.arlocarreon.com/blog/git/untrack-files-in-git-repos-without-deleting-them/).

-* Deploying only a sub-folder of a branch to GitHub pages.
+* __Deploying only a sub-folder of a branch to GitHub pages__.
+  _Problem_: Want to keep the jekyll source on master and generated files on gh-pages?
   _Solution_: [This](https://gist.github.com/cobyism/4730490).

+* __Rebasing - Including the `Initial Commit`__
+  _Problem_: Want to squash from/till the first commit?
+ _Solution_: Eg. for master: `git rebase -i --root master`.
+This will start the rebase so you can change from the root of the branch :)